funcool/promesa/README.md

 ## Contributing

 If you miss something, feel free to open an issue for a discussion.
-If there is a clear use case for the proposed enhacement, the PR will be more than welcome.
+If there is a clear use case for the proposed enhancement, the PR will be more than welcome.

 ## Testing